sclebron/national-parks-front/README.md

 So that I can learn about the National Parks when planning a visit and so I can see which National Parks I have visited and memories from my travels

-Given that I want to document my trips to each National Park
+Given that I want to document my trips to each National Park When I go to the homepage
+Then I am able to sign up, login, or navigate to a page for a specific National Park When I am redirected to sign up
+Then I am prompted to enter my email, password, and re-enter my password When I am redirected to login
+Then I am prompted to enter my email and password
+When I login
+Then I am redirected to my profile page
+When I navigate to a page for a specific National Park Then I

 ## Usage